Special Courses, Programs and Educational Opportunities

 After being accepted into the program, the student must maintain a 3.5 or higher GPA and complete 12 hours of Honors coursework in order to graduate with Honors.
 Three hours of the 12 must be a Senior Honors thesis or an appropriate substitute.
 (Substitutes for Senior thesis work are arranged at the divisional level and in consultation with the Honors Committee.)
 The required twelve hours of Honors coursework must be taken over the course of at least two semesters.

-Students wishing to study abroad for credit should consult Dr. Barb Anderson, Associate Dean, for assistance in selecting a program.
+Students wishing to study abroad for credit should consult Cathy Baxter in Office of Admission, for assistance in selecting a program.
 Generally, students should begin planning study abroad at least one year prior to leaving the country for studies.
-Before studying abroad, students must consult with Dr. Anderson and with the Registrar to determine whether the students' planned courses will transfer to CMU for credit.
+Before studying abroad, students must consult with Ms. Baxter and with the Registrar to determine whether the students' planned courses will transfer to CMU for credit.
 Some scholarship money is available.
-Obtain a scholarship application from Dr. Anderson.
+Obtain a scholarship application from Cathy Baxter.